 - 1. Starting in School Year 2023-2024, students in the 11th and 12th grades who have not yet met the CCR Standard shall be provided with the appropriate CCR Supports to assist the student in meeting the CCR Standard as soon as possible.
 (MD Code, Education, § 7-205.1(f)) - a.
 LEAs should develop a clear process and procedures to identify and provide the appropriate CCR Supports for each student.
 These CCR Supports could include opportunities for academic scaffolding, opportunities for earning an IRC, retaking a course or reattempting an assessment. - b.
-Local Education Agencies (LEAs) must implement a comprehensive Multi-Tiered System of Supports (MTSS) to provide responsive, differentiated instruction that meets the diverse needs of all students.
-By integrating Early Warning System indicators and MTSS, LEAs can proactively identify and support students, ensuring they remain on track for academic achievement.
-This system must: - i.
-Incorporate Early Warning System (EWS) indicators to identify students at risk based on: - 1.
-Attendance - 2.
-Behavior - 3.
-Course Performance - ii.
-Provide tiered support, including: - 1.
-Tier 1: High-quality, evidence-based instruction for all students - 2.
-Tier 2: Targeted interventions for students needing additional support - 3.
-Tier 3: Intensive interventions for students with significant learning needs - iii.
-Utilize data-driven decision-making, including: - iv.
-Ongoing assessments and progress monitoring - v.
-Strategic alignment of resources to support student success - c.
 When appropriate for the specific student, LEAs should consider whether the student should be encouraged to retake a course that they have not earned a C or higher. - i.
 When making this decision, LEAs should consider if the student's grade was just below the cut-off score and have a GPA at or near the "Academic Success" cut-off of 3.0. - ii.
-Additionally, students earlier in their high school career should be encouraged to retake a course as this can help boost their overall GPA.
+Additionally, students earlier in their high school career should be encouraged to retake a course as this can help boost their overall GPA. - c.

-- d.
 When appropriate for the specific student, LEAs should consider whether the student should be encouraged to reattempt an assessment that they have not yet scored proficient. - i.
-When making this decision, LEAs should consider how soon after their first attempt the student can reattempt an assessment. - ii.
-Additionally, the LEA should consider whether the student is later in their high school career and raising their overall GPA to the "Academic Success" cut-off of 3.0 is mathematically possible. - iii.
+When making this decision, LEAs should consider how soon after their first attempt the student can reattempt an assessment.

+- ii: Additionally, the LEA should consider whether the student is later in their high school career and raising their overall GPA to the "Academic Success" cut-off of 3.0 is mathematically possible. - iii.
 LEAs should analyze the assessment data and provide targeted academic supports before the student reattempts the assessment. - iv.
 The school should also offer the appropriate and differentiated intervention, tutoring, and/or other instruction for the student before the student reattempts the assessment. - 2.
 If a student progresses to an Advanced Mathematics Pathway course without meeting the CCR Standard, they should receive co-requisite support such as a math lab course, high dosage tutoring, or enrollment in a digital individualized math intervention program.
-For more information, see the PreK- 12 Maryland Mathematics Policy Guidance documents. - 3.
+For more information, see the PreK-12 Maryland Mathematics Policy Guidance documents. - 3.
 Starting in School Year 2023-2024, students in any grade up to and including 10th grade who are not on track to meet the CCR Standard by the end of their 10th grade year shall be provided with the appropriate CCR Supports to assist the student in meeting the CCR Standard as soon as possible.
 (MD Code, Education, § 7-205.1(f)) - a.
 For CCR-specific strategies related to Mathematics, Literacy, Social Studies, Science, Digital Learning and School Library Media, Advanced Academics, Language Development Supports, Individualized Learning Supports, and Strategies for Systems and School District Leadership, LEAs should reference the MSDE-developed College and Career Readiness Guidebooks, available on the MSDE website at https://marylandpublicschools.org/about/Pages/DCCR/guidebooks.aspx - b.
 To provide students with the appropriate CCR Supports, LEAs should offer the necessary structures and supports to schools, including the relevant professional development.